We are stuck

 Stap 7

 When someone hurts us, we tend to experience the whole person as negative.
 He or she ends up in the box of the people who are not in our favor.
-Consciously or unconsciously, we label this person as ‘unreliable, dangerous, unfaithful, irresponsible, …’
+We may do this consciously or unconsciously.
+We label this person as ‘unreliable, dangerous, unfaithful, and irresponsible.’
+We do an injustice to the complexity of each person.
+There is a possibility for each person to grow, to evolve in a positive sense.

 In fact, there is often a lack of self-knowledge at the root of such white-and-black judgments.